kyaiooiayk/Awesome-Python-Programming-Notes/tutorials/Testing/Unittesting/README.md

 - **Design** Writing the test first forces you to think through your design and what it must accomplish before you write the code.
 This not only keeps you focused; it makes you create better designs.
 Testing a piece of code forces you to define what that code is responsible for.
 If you can do this easily, that means the code’s responsibility is well-defined and therefore that it has high cohesion.
 ***

-## Unit Testing vs. Functional Testing
-- Unit tests isolate and test individual code units to verify they function as intended.
-You use unit testing to verify that specific system behaviors produce the intended results.
-- You use functional testing to check the functionalities of the entire system and ensure different components work together as intended.
-Its purpose is to check an entire application, including its hardware, networking infrastructure, front-end UI, and the back-end database.
-- Unit tests point to a specific issue that requires fixing.
-Since functional testing checks the entire application, it mainly indicates a general issue without pointing out a specific problem.
-***

 ## General templates
 - This is just a template with all the necessary imports, comments and some code to refresh someone's knowledge on unittesting.
 - A testcase is created by subclassing `unittest.TestCase`.
 Essentialy the class `TestSum` inherits from the `TestCase` class.